We delve into a brief history of category (aka series) romance, including its origins, common features, and notable publishers.

 Why don’t we at Sweet Savage Flame classify these lines as category romances?

 - Generally speaking, publishers didn’t number historical categories like contemporary series romance.

-- At Sweet Savage Flame we try to separate historical from category and contemporary romances, as they have different lineages and genre conventions.
+- At Sweet Savage Flame, we try to separate historical from category and contemporary romances, as they have different lineages and genre conventions.

 When we review books from historical category lines, such as Harlequin Masquerade, Harlequin Historical, and Signet Regency, please note that we file them under Historical Romance Reviews.
 If the books have a number, we provide that information.

-Mills & Boon
+Mills and Boon

 Mills & Boon sold their romances mainly to lending libraries.
 They produced brown, hardcover books which were instantly recognizable.
 A UK-based company, they never directly released their books in North America.
 They distributed them through Harlequin.
 In 1971 Harlequin Ltd bought out Mills & Boon.

 Mills & Boon’s romances were almost always told from a third-person perspective that focused on the heroine.
 Usually, they left the hero’s thoughts unknown.
 Only through his words and deeds did the heroine, and thus the reader, know how he felt about her.
 The stoic, inscrutable hero would be a staple of the genre for decades.

 Harlequin Ltd. was founded in 1949 as a Canadian company that printed paperback editions of previously published works.
 Mysteries, westerns, and historical fiction were among their reprints.